Note

 Define optional plotting arguments

-Set extent of maps
+Set the extent of maps

 Visualizing selected magnitude bins